With its medieval blue-domed cities, kinetic bazaars and remote yurtstays, Central Asia encapsulates the romance of the Silk Road like nowhere else.

 Travel off the Map

-For decades – centuries even – much of the world has regarded Central Asia as a blank on the map, synonymous with the middle of nowhere, rather than the heartland of Asia.
-For a certain type of wanderer, this is all part of the attraction of a land that has been largely off-limits to travellers for the last 2000 years.
+For decades – centuries even – much of the world has regarded Central Asia as an opaque, unknowable area, synonymous with the middle of nowhere, rather than the heartland of Asia.
+For a certain type of wanderer, this is all part of the attraction of a land that has been largely off-limits to travelers for the last 2000 years.
 Head even a little bit off the beaten track and you'll likely have the place to yourself.
-The region's little-visited oddities, namely Turkmenistan and most of Kazakhstan, are even further removed from the modern world and offer an addictive interest all of their own.
+The region's little-visited locations, namely Turkmenistan and most of Kazakhstan, are even further removed from the modern world and offer an addictive interest all of their own.

 A Warm Welcome